mikeester/merchant-docs/README.md

 - `externalTransactionId`: A unique identifier for the transaction.
 - `externalCustomerId`: A unique identifier for the customer.
 - `redirectUrl`: The URL for redirection after purchase completion.
+- `responseUrl`: The URL for receiving order notfications.
+See more under the secition Order Notifications.
 - `customerKYC`: The level of Know Your Customer (KYC) verification.
 - `style`: The styling ID provided by Bitinvestor for customization.